aalykiot/dune/docs/the-runtime.md

 We **cannot** directly run the timer's callback (JS function) within the closure.

-The reason we have to create the [JsFuture](#jsfuture) is that we require a valid `v8::HandleScope` in place to do anything with V8.
+The reason we have to create a [JsFuture](#jsfuture) is that we require a valid `v8::HandleScope` in place to do anything with V8.
 Unfortunately, `v8::HandleScope` instances **cannot** be passed into closures due to the `'static` lifetime requirement enforced by Rust closures.
-It's crucial to remember that handle scopes are temporary constructs as well bound to a lifetime `'s` and not the all-encompassing `'static` one.
+It's crucial to remember that handle scopes are also temporary constructs bound to a lifetime `'s` and not the all-encompassing `'static` one.

 #### `JsFuture`